The Best Low Back Exercise

-There are many different ways to do exercise for lower back to strengthen the abdominal muscles along with the low back.
+There are many different ways to do low back exercise.

-I feel some of the most effective low back exercise can be done lying prone (on your stomach) or kneeling on all fours.
+I feel some of the most effective lower back exercises are done lying prone (on your stomach) or kneeling on all fours.

 Why?

-In a prone or kneeling position gravity is drawing the abdominal muscles down.
+In a prone or kneeling position gravity is drawing your stomach down.

 To counter this you have to simultaneously draw in the deeper abdominal muscles while moving the arms and legs, which now works to strengthen lower back muscles as well.

-I have listed below two of what I believe to be the best low back exercise and what I commonly use in my classes.
+I have listed below two of what I believe to be the best low back exercise and what I commonly use in my classes, generally towards the end of the class once the students have first properly warmed up the spinal muscles.

-Many of these lower back exercises are described along with pictures in the new Pilates for back pain ebook that is available here.
+Many of these lower back exercises are described along with pictures in the new Pilates Ebook here.

 Whether you have low back and joint pain now or have a healthy spine and want to prevent future occurrences this is a great resource to keep your low back happy and healthy.